-Exception to RA3.5.4.2.8(b): Altered wall assemblies where structural bracing or tiedowns exist, install insulation to minimize thermal bridging not required if it is not possible without moving the exterior or interior wall plane.
+Exception to RA3.5.4.2.8(b): Altered wall assemblies where structural bracing or tie-downs exist, install insulation to minimize thermal bridging not required if it is not possible without moving the exterior or interior wall plane.

-Exception to RA3.5.4.2.9: Altered wall assemblies with existing window and wall headers do not need to meet the insulation criteria.
+Exception to RA3.5.4.2.9: Altered wall assemblies with existing window and wall headers.